0r4cl3MySQL/PyUInstaller/README.md

 - Strip Binaries	`--strip` Reduce binary size
 - No UPX	`--noupx` Disable UPX compression
 - Force No-Cache	`--no-cache` Skip caching compiled bytecode

+## Spec File Creator (Advanced)
+Need full control?
+Use the Spec File Creator:

+Open it from the main window

+Fill in:

+- Script path, app name, icon path
+- Hidden imports, binaries, data, excludes, etc.
+- Get a live preview of the .spec content
+- Save the spec file to any location
+- Return to the main UI and toggle "Use .spec file" to build using it
+- This gives you full power over PyInstaller’s lower-level configurations.

 ---